visualbis/VV-Docs/docs/admin-guide/overview.md

 ### Forgot Password

-If the administrator forgets his/her password or wishes to reset the password for security reasons the Change Password utility can be used.
-Refer Section <Link to={useBaseUrl('docs/admin-guide/admin-utilities/change-passwd')}>Change Password</Link>.
+To recover a lost password or reset password for security reasons, an administrator can use the <Link to={useBaseUrl('docs/admin-guide/admin-utilities/change-passwd')}>Change Password</Link> utility.